Can You Drink On Ibuprofen?

 What is Ibuprofen?

 Taking Ibuprofen relieves pain, swelling, and fever.
 Ibuprofen is a powerful nonsteroidal anti-inflammatory drug available under brand names like Advil, Midol, and Motrin.
-You can purchase it without a doctor’s prescription, but don’t let convenience jeopardize your safety.
-Ibuprofen is a potent medication with potential side effects that can be harmful if not taken correctly.
+You can buy it without a physician’s prescription, but don’t let convenience jeopardize your safety.
+Ibuprofen is a strong medication with possible side effects that can be harmful if not taken correctly.
 Avoid alcohol and Ibuprofen risks by using the drug as directed and avoiding alcohol with Ibuprofen.

 Alcohol and Ibuprofen Interaction